Most teams use the Meta Ad Library the wrong way.

 Does the Meta Ad Library show performance data for competitor ads?

-No. It shows active ads with creative, copy, and destination URL — but no CTR, CPA, or ROAS.
-You infer performance signals from indirect indicators like ad longevity, variant count, and whether the destination is a dedicated landing page.
+No. It shows active ads with creative, copy, and destination URL — no CTR, CPA, or ROAS.
+Infer performance from longevity, variant count, and dedicated landing pages.

-How do I know which competitor ads are actually performing well?
+How do I know which competitor ads perform well?

-Look for ads running 30+ days in competitive categories, brands running multiple active variants of the same concept, and ads sending traffic to dedicated (not generic) landing pages.
-These signals suggest a brand has found something worth investing in.
+Look for ads running 30+ days in competitive categories, multiple active variants, and dedicated landing pages.

 How many competitor ads should I analyze before forming a hypothesis?

-10–15 high-signal ads across 3–5 competitors is a workable baseline.
-More ads doesn't automatically produce better hypotheses — structured analysis of fewer ads beats a large unstructured swipe file.
+10–15 high-signal ads across 3–5 competitors is a baseline.
+Structured analysis of fewer ads beats large unstructured swipe files.

 Related reading